Unfortunately for business owners, falsification of timesheets is a common problem.

-In fact, a reported 19 percent of employees; one out of five workers, participate in time theft by clocking coworkers in or out –and 43 percent of hourly workers admit to exaggerating their work hours during shifts.
+In fact, a reported 19 percent of employees; one out of five workers, participate in timesheet fraud by helping coworkers clock in or out to the work schedule –and 43 percent of hourly workers admit to exaggerating their work hours during shifts.

-While it may not be as direct as, say, giving themselves an advance without your permission or knowledge, falsifying a time card still counts as theft –and should be taken just as seriously.
+While it may not be as direct as, say, giving themselves an advance without your permission or knowledge, and it won’t lead to criminal charges except in the most severe situations, falsifying timesheets still counts as theft –and should be taken just as seriously.

-In many states, it can be difficult and time-consuming to make a deduction to an employee’s wages to correct time theft in a way that’s in compliance with the law.
+In many states, it can be difficult and time-consuming to make a deduction to an employee’s wages to ensure accurate records (all in a way that’s in compliance with the law).
 It’s usually much more straightforward if you catch the fraud within the same pay period that the falsification occurred.
 This allows you to correct the time record before the wages are paid.

-In other words, active timekeeping becomes crucial to take action the moment employees steal your company time.
+In other words, accurate time keeping becomes crucial to take action the moment employees steal your company time.
 You want to stop the problem before it escalates further and impacts your bottom line.

 But how do you confront a worker whom you suspect has been falsifying time card data?
-What do you say to them?
+What do you say to them without impacting employee morale?
 Confrontation can be a challenge –especially when it involves an issue that’s as sensitive and important as time card falsification.

 To help you get started, here are a few basic steps that will help you to ensure that your conversation with your employee is as straightforward, productive, and professional, as possible.

 Discretion is always vital in the workplace – especially with an issue like employee time theft.
 Notify your worker via email or through other discrete method, informing them that you’d like to speak with them privately in your office.
+Keep it simple – you can use written warning templates to figure out the wording here.
 Never announce it loudly in front of a group of coworkers, or discuss details of the issue openly with anyone that it doesn’t concern.

 Start With General Questions